PasqualeMainolfi/CoursesHub/HOME.md

 👋 Welcome to my computer music courses repo!
 Here you will find comprehensive and up-to-date educational materials for my courses.
-The repository is organized in a structured manner, with folders containing subfolders for each course.
-Additionally, you will also find syllabus, objectives, topics covered, and schedule for each course.

 **...before we move forward, if you're going to be taking one of my courses, I'd kindly ask you to join the Telegram channel `@PasqualeMainolfi`.
 I'll be using this channel for quick updates and communication.
 It's a great way to stay connected!**